makeabilitylab/physcomp/electronics/variable-resistors.md

 ### Potentiometer knobs

 There are a variety of knobs that can be placed on panel-mount potentiometers and rotary encoders for user-facing applications like audio mixers, joysticks, and control panels.
-You have very likely interacted with potentiometers hundreds of times in your life but they have been covered by knobs!.
+You have very likely interacted with potentiometers many times in your life but they have been covered by knobs!.

 ![](assets/images/ExamplePotentiometerKnobs_ImagesFromAdafruit.png)
 **Figure.** Small sample of potentiometer and rotary encoder knobs.
 All images from [Adafruit](https://www.adafruit.com/).
 From left-to-right: [Soft Touch T18 - White](https://www.adafruit.com/product/2047), [Soft Touch T18 - Red](https://www.adafruit.com/product/2046), [Slim Metal Knob](https://www.adafruit.com/product/2058), [Machined Metal Knob](https://www.adafruit.com/product/2056), [Slide Pot with Plastic Knob](https://www.adafruit.com/product/4271)